QCD chiral condensate and pseudoscalar-meson properties in the nuclear medium at finite temperature: Numerical results

 \section{Numerical results}

-Numerical results for the chiral condensate and constituent mass for the light quarks, meson-quark coupling constant, wave function renormalization, meson mass and weak decay constant at nonvanishing temperature in the presence of the magnetic field for different baryon densities are presented.
-For the numerical calculation, we determine the free parameters UV-cutoff $\Lambda_{\rm UV}$, and current quark mass for the up quark $m_u$ by fitting to the physical pion mass $m_\pi=$ 0.140 GeV, and pion decay constant $f_\pi=$ 0.093 GeV.
-We set the value of the $\Lambda_{\rm IR} \equiv \Lambda_{ \rm QCD} =$ 0.240 GeV and $M_u =$ 0.400 GeV.
+Numerical results for the chiral condensate and constituent mass for the light quarks for various baryon densities at nonvanishing temperature and presence of a magnetic field, and the meson--quark coupling constant, wave function renormalization constant, meson mass, and weak decay constant for various baryon densities at only nonvanishing temperature (without considering a magnetic field) are presented.

+For a numerical calculation, we determine the free parameters UV-cutoff $\Lambda_{\rm UV}$, and current quark mass for the up quark $m_u$ by fitting to the physical pion mass $m_\pi=$ 0.140 GeV and pion decay constant $f_\pi=$ 0.093 GeV.
+We then set the value of the $\Lambda_{\rm IR} \equiv \Lambda_{ \rm QCD} =$ 0.240 GeV and $M_u =$ 0.400 GeV.
 The $G_\pi =$ 19.043 GeV, $m_u =$ 0.0164 GeV, $M_s =$ 0.611 GeV, and $m_s =$ 0.356 GeV as well as $\Lambda_{\rm UV} =$ 0.645 GeV are obtained in vacuum as in Ref.~\cite{HBCT18}.
-We then employ these parameters to calculate the quantities mentioned above at nonvanishing temperature for different baryon densities as well as in the presence of the magnetic field for different baryon density values.
+We then employ these obtained parameters to calculate the properties of the quarks at nonvanishing temperature and magnetic field for various baryon densities, and the meson properties at nonvanishing temperature for various baryon densities.

-Results for the chiral condensate and dynamical mass for the up quark for different baryon densities at nonvanishing temperature, calculated in the NJL model with the proper-time regularization scheme, shown in Fig.~\ref{fig1}.
-In this work we consider the isospin symmetry where $m_u = m_d$, therefore the chiral condensate and dynamical mass for the down quark are the same with those of the up quark.
+Results for the normalized chiral condensates and dynamical masses for the up quark as a function of $T$ for various baryon densities, which calculated in the NJL model with the PTR scheme, shown in Fig.~\ref{fig1}.
+Note that, in this work, we consider the isospin symmetry, with $m_u = m_d$.
+It means that the chiral condensate and dynamical mass for the down quark are taken the same as for the up quark.

+The upper panel of Fig.~\ref{fig1} shows the normalized chiral condensates for the up quark as a function of $T$ for various baryon densities.
+The normalized chiral condensates decrease with increasing the $T$ and baryon densities $\rho_B /\rho_0$ = [0.00, 0.25, 0.50, 0.75, 1.00, 1.25] with $\rho_0$ is the saturation density.
+Note that the baryon density calculation is adapted from the calculation of Ref.~\cite{HOT18}.
+Our result for the normalized chiral condensate for the up quark as a function of $T$ for various densities is consistent with the obtained result in Ref.~\cite{Fejos:2017kpq}.

+The normalized chiral condensates for the up quark clearly remain constant up to $T =$ 0.1 GeV and they then decrease at $T =$ 0.1-0.3 GeV.
+For large $T$ the normalized condensates for the up quark for various baryon densities tend to zero.
+Note that the manifestation of the spontaneously broken of chiral symmetry (SBCS) is represented by the QCD chiral condensate.
+So, it indicates that the SBCS is restored at around $T = 0.4$ GeV.